-Brahman is the impersonal effulgence that emanates from the transcendental form of the Lord, Paramatma is the localized feature of the Lord, within the heart, and Bhagavan is the Supreme Personality of Godhead Krsna Himself, full in six opulences.
+Brahman is the impersonal effulgence that emanates from the transcendental form of the Lord; Paramatma is the localized feature of the Lord, within the heart; and Bhagavan is the Supreme Personality of Godhead Krishna Himself, full in six opulences.

-The form of Krsna is not material.
+The form of Krishna is not material.
 Our bodies are material, distinct from the soul, which is spiritual.
 The Bhagavad-gita (2.13) explains,

 kaumaram yauvanam jara